hunterowens/python-data-workshop/notes.md

 ## Mapping Data
-Pandas/Matplot can also map data based on a shapefile.
+Pandas/Matplot/Basemap can also map data based on a shapefile.
+Basemap is an extention for